parasharr/Login-Site/README.md

 Technologies Used

-i) HTML: For structuring the web pages. ii) CSS: For styling the user interface. ii) JavaScript: For client-side validation and interaction.
+i) HTML: For structuring the web pages.

+ii) CSS: For styling the user interface.

+iii) JavaScript: For client-side validation and interaction.

 Getting Started